We are Philly AIMS (Autism Instructional Methods Support)

 Using an individualized approach to consultation, we provide intensive support to teachers, support staff, and administrators of children with autism.
 Our consultation is grounded in adult learning theory, used to develop educators who want a data-informed practice.
 Consultants work collaboratively with educators to set goals and monitor progress for individual students, classrooms, and schools.
-We specialize in addressing disruptive student behaviors, assessment, and Applied Behavioral Analytic intervention.
+We specialize in addressing disruptive student behaviors, assessment, Applied Behavioral Analytic intervention, and inclusive educational practices.

 Professional Development Training

 We provide tailored training to professionals from all backgrounds.
 Our expert trainers specialize in inclusive educational practices,

 class‐wide positive behavioral strategies, and Applied Behavior Analysis‐based interventions like Discrete Trial Training (DTT),